barruka/dev-doc/github-actions.md

-# GitHub Actions for an .NET ASP.Net Core
+# GitHub Actions for an .NET ASP.Net Core in AZURE

 ## Prerequisites
 1. An existing user account in GitHub